mahi-attri/image_integration_system/README.md

 # AI Scene Integration Studio

-**AI Scene Integration Studio** is a web application that allows users to seamlessly insert a person into a background scene using computer vision techniques for foreground extraction, lighting-aware positioning, shadow simulation, and alpha blending.
+**AI Scene Integration Studio** is a web application that allows users to seamlessly insert a person into a background scene using computer vision techniques for foreground extraction, lighting-aware positioning, shadow simulation and alpha blending.
 The system produces a photorealistic final image with intuitive drag-and-drop interaction.

 ## 📁 Project Structure